Tips for writing an exceptional Personal Statement

 • Events that you remember with a smile, or a tear

-• Your most treasured items on your desk
+• The most treasured items on your desk or in your backpack

 Analyze your answers.
 Look for themes or repeating ideas in your notes, are you sensitive? compassionate? a problem solver? a risk taker? sentimental? curious? a confidant?
 You don't need to be a cancer researcher, rocket scientist, basketball star, award winning filmmaker, or lead in a play, you just need to tell the reader what makes you who you are.